National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   Wait.
   I can't believe I forgot.
   Sorry --our Navigator is sick this week and I'm almost worthless in her absence.
   Is everyone still on the call?
 For our secondary hypothesis, we want everything to connect to a patient's diagnoses.  ...before, during, and after their covid hospitalization.
 * **LL**:
   Bad news.
   This is kinda like the `dose` and `frequency` situation a few minutes ago.
   The structure of the [OMOP diagnosis table](https://ohdsi.github.io/CommonDataModel/cdm60.html#CONDITION_OCCURRENCE) theoretically can connect a patient's diagnoses across different locations.
-  But the quality of the historical records really depends on the site.
+  But the quality of the historical records depends on the site.
   Some places like Rhode Island leverage their state's HIE^[An [HIE](https://www.healthit.gov/topic/health-it-and-health-information-exchange-basics/health-information-exchange) is a health information exchange.] to populate their N3C dataset.
   However other places are not as well connected.